dragonsinth/gaddis/README.md

 - By contrast, `Read` statements in an `InputFile` where the record data is the wrong type exit the program immediately with an exception.

+- Arrays are filled with zero values on initialization when there is no initializer.
+When too few initializer expressions are given, the remainder of the array is filled with zeroes.

+- Arrays are deep copied when passed by value.
+  - This is implied by the book but not explicitly stated.

+- Array variables cannot be reassigned, nor can sub-array elements in a multidimensional array be reassigned.
+  - This is implied by the book but not explicitly stated.
+  - Multidimensional sub-array elements, however, can be passed by value or reference as an argument to a parameter of the correct type and dimension.

+- `Print` just outputs to stderr; there is no printer support.